kubevirt/kubevirtci/cluster-provision/images/vm-image-builder/README.md

 To cross build for the s390x image on AMD64 machines, the following RPM needs to be installed:
 - qemu-system-s390x

+To cross build for the ppc64le image on AMD64 machines, the following RPM needs to be installed:
+- qemu-system-ppc64

 ## Quickstart: Build and publish an existing containerdisk

 Choose one of the configuration directories in this folder which you want to